 The iron is so bad in our water that I have to clean our shower once a week.
 There are two things that work for me.
 The first is "The Works Tub and Shower Cleaner" from the Dollar Tree.
 You spray it on, leave it and wipe off.
 It's magic.

 If you have a molded shower stall the best thing to use to clean it is an exfoliating mitt from the dollar store.
 The gloves work OK but the mitt has more surface area.
 Tile and grout walls will eat the mitt alive, but it works great for the tubs and sinks too.

 Do this last step after cleaning in whatever method you chose.
 Using a CLEAR acrylic type floor cleaner, wet a cloth with it and wipe down the walls and doors.
 This will allow you to extend the next cleaning cycle, due to it's water repellent nature after it dries.
-If any gets on the floor of the tub or shower, I would recommend it be removed, as it can be slippery.

 To quickly and efficiently clean tubs and showers, use this procedure: